qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_workproducts.rst

    | Dependent Failure Analysis on feature level
    | - Detection and prevention mitigations linked to Software Feature Requirements or Feature Assumptions of Use
    | Perform analysis on interactions between safety related and non-safety related modules or modules with different ASIL of one feature.
-Including potential influences from other features in the platform.

 .. workproduct:: Component Safety Analysis
    :id: wp__sw_component_safety_analysis